 Environmental wellness involves living in harmony with the environment, having a conscious relationship with the surrounding world and creating positive environments.

 We strive to create communities that offer comfort and the feeling of home for seniors.
 Each community has outdoor living spaces designed to support connection with the outside environment.

 Spiritual wellness is about finding alignment between our values and our actions, connecting to our purpose and finding meaning in life.
 We’re dedicated to meeting the spiritual needs of all residents, no matter their beliefs.
 Each community has at least one staff member dedicated to spiritual care and offers space for nondenominational prayer and worship.

-We invite you to learn more about how an Elder Care Alliance community can meet your individual needs.
+We invite you to learn more about how an Elder Care Alliance community can meet your individual needs with our holistic wellness approach.
 Contact us to set up a visit to one of our communities.

 In an earlier blog post, we discussed some ways in which you can manage chronic pain.
 This is such an important topic, however, that we felt a follow-up blog is appropriate.
 Chronic pain is generally defined as pain that lasts 3-6 months longer than expected.
 Unfortunately, older adults tend to suffer from this kind of…